Please update your bookmarks to our new website

 Tumours develop from normal human cells through a complex process with multiple stages.
-The Department of Molecular Oncology at the BC Cancer Agency in Vancouver, British Columbia aims to characterise the molecular changes that underpin progression and pathogenesis of cancer.
+The Department of Molecular Oncology at BC Cancer, part of the Provincial Health Services Authority (BC Cancer) in Vancouver, British Columbia aims to characterise the molecular changes that underpin progression and pathogenesis of cancer.

 The combined research output of the Department of Molecular Oncology is represented by over 240 peer-reviewed papers, published in such high-impact journals as Cell, the New England Journal of Medicine, Nature, Science and Blood.